 Full Sun – USDA Zone 7-10

 Grows up to 10-15ft tall.
 Very hardy palm tree.
-Does alot better than the California and Mexican Palm tree in the southwest.
-More information at: Mediterranean Palm Tree
+Does a lot better than the California and Mexican Palm tree in the southwest.
+More information about Mediterranean Palm Tree

-The general public will argue about these trees doing well in the Desert southwest.
-They will thrive here providing they have ample water and normal gardening care.
+The general public will argue about these trees doing well in the desert southwest.
+But they will thrive here providing they have ample water and normal gardening care.

-Grows up to 60ft tall and about 40-50ft wide.
+This tree will grow up to 60ft tall and about 40-50ft wide.
 An Evergreen tree that will shed leaves in spring.
-Slow grower, needs regular watering in the southwest.
+Slow grower needs regular watering in the southwest.
 Fun sun to partial shade.
-Loves the Las Cruces area.
-New Mexico Southwest Trees.
+Loves the southwest part of New Mexico